bombastic-bankers/bombastic-banking/docs/functional-requirements.md

 The system must allow users to transfer money to other users by selecting the recipient from the phone's contact list, or by entering their phone number.

-The system must allow users to enter a transfer amount that is no greater than their account balance.
+The system must allow users to enter a transfer amount that is:

+- No greater than their account balance
+- Within the $1000/day transfer limit

 After user confirmation of the transaction, the system must display the transaction's success or failure status.